Overview of Boot Options in Windows Vista and Later

 You can also use the System Configuration utility (MSConfig.exe) to change boot settings.

-To change boot options programmatically on Windows Vista and later versions of Windows, use the Windows Management Instrument (WMI) interface to boot options.
+To change boot options programmatically in Windows, use the Windows Management Instrument (WMI) interface to boot options.
 This BCD WMI interface is the best method to programmatically change the boot options.
 For information about the BCD WMI interface, see Boot Configuration Data in the Windows SDK documentation.